• Home

 The motivation for all of this is natural: pace.
 And more excellent, specifically, rolling resistance.

-Alexander Kristoff additionally received this yr’s Gent-Wevelgem on a couple of Vittoria Corsa Graphene 2.0 25mm tubeless tires, and additionally located 0.33 just days later at the Tour of Flanders on the identical setup.
-At the same time, Fabio Jakobsen gained degree 4 of this 12 months’ Tour of California on a prototype set of 26mm-huge Specialized S-Works tubeless tires.
-And in line with VeloNews technical editor Dan Cavallari, Mitchelton-Scott rider Simon Yates is thinking about walking clinchers for a few street degrees as nicely.
+Alexander Kristoff additionally received this year’s Gent-Wevelgem on a couple of Vittoria Corsa Graphene 2.0 25mm tubeless tires, and additionally finished 0.33 just days later at the Tour of Flanders on the same setup.
+At the same time, Fabio Jakobsen gained degree 4 of this 12-month’ Tour of California on a prototype set of 26 mm-wide Specialized S-Works tubeless tires.
+And in line with VeloNews technical editor Dan Cavallari, Mitchelton-Scott rider Simon Yates is thinking about walking clinchers for a few street degrees as well.

-Yates didn’t become starting Stage 1 on tubeless clinchers — he was on tubular, as regular — but the whole UAE-Emirates squad did, going for walks 25mm-huge Vittoria Corsas front and rear, set up to Campagnolo Bora WTO carbon wheels.
+Yates didn’t become starting Stage 1 on tubeless clinchers — he was on tubular, as regular — but the whole UAE-Emirates squad did, going for walks 25 mm-wide Vittoria Corsas front and rear, set up to Campagnolo Bora WTO carbon wheels.

 Previous Post